 Here’s how the Max stacks up against similar balance bikes.
 Compared to the popular Strider balance bike, the Kiddimoto Super Junior Max has additional features including air tires and a hand brakes.
-Accordingly, the price tag is a bit higher.
-I’ve also included a comparison to the Glide Mini Glider, as the two are fairly similar; the Kiddimoto, however, seems to have slightly higher quality, and again, a corresponding a higher price tag.
+I’ve also included a comparison to the Glide Mini Glider, as the two are fairly similar; the Kiddimoto, however, seems to have slightly higher quality — and a corresponding a higher price tag.

 |Kiddimoto Super Junior Max||Strider Sport 12||Glide Mini Glider|